 The Mary Booth Park, as well as Jeffrey Warf, are probably my two favorite locations.
-They are easily accessible, safe, non-crowed and most importantly, offer some of the best views.
+They are easily accessible, safe, non-crowed and most importantly, offer some of the best views of Sydney harbour.

 If you still have the strength to keep on walking then I suggest you wander over to the other side of Luna Park, to Lavender Bay.

-This is an inner harbor where you have small piers, boats and again those sweet views.
+This is an inner harbor where you have small piers, boats and again those sweet harbour views.

 SYDNEY DURING VIVID